Welcome to Travis Credit Union!

 Domestic Wire Transfers

 Travis Credit Union sends domestic wire transfers through the Federal Reserve Bank's (FRB's) FedWire system.
 Because of this, the transfers are subject to the FRB's Regulation J. If you provide us with a name and a routing number for a financial institution to receive the transfer, in the case of error, the routing number controls the transfer.
 If you give us a name and an account number of the person or entity to receive the transfer, in the case of error, the account number controls the transaction.
+In other words, we will rely upon the routing number and account number that you provide.
+We will not agree to verify that the routing number belongs to the institution you named or that the account number belongs to the person you named.

 Each wire transfer request is irrevocable and there is a non-refundable fee for each wire transfer.
 The sole obligation of the Credit Union is to exercise ordinary care in processing the wire transfer and is released from responsibility for any inaccuracy, interruption or delay in transmission beyond its control.
 The Credit Union is authorized to use any means it may consider suitable for the transmission of funds.